-“Many studies follow-up on recent data, but cars and trucks continue to be the top cause of severe injury or death among bikers in Los Angeles,” motorcycle accident lawyer John Sheehan said.
+“Many studies follow-up on recent data, but cars and trucks continue to be the top cause of severe injury or death among bikers,” motorcycle accident lawyer John Sheehan said.
 “The likelihood of injury is extremely high when an accident involves a motorcycle, so it’s crucial for drivers to pay attention, slow down and be mindful of those who share the road.”

 According to recent statistics, nearly 90,000 motorcyclists were either injured or killed on U.S. roadways in 2015.
 Although it can be difficult to determine the exact total number of motorcycle crashes, it is estimated that 98-percent of bikers who are involved in an accident suffer some type of injury.

 New studies have estimated that up to half of all drivers on the road are distracted in some form, usually by smartphones.
-Los Angeles motorcycle accident lawyers believe it’s clear that drivers must be more vigilant when on the roadways, particularly in the spring and summer months when motorcycles are more prevalent.
+Motorcycle accident lawyers at The Barnes Firm believe it’s clear that drivers must be more vigilant when on the roadways, particularly in the spring and summer months when motorcycles are more prevalent.

 “Expect motorcycles to be on the road,” Sheehan said.
 “Give them as much space as a car, and be alert when approaching intersections.”

 The last thing any responsible driver wants is an accident, particularly one involving serious injury.